The AMBER Alert System And Amateur Radio's Role. How Does the AMBER Plan Work?

 Once law enforcement has been notified about an abducted child, they must first determine if the case meets the AMBER Plan’s criteria for triggering an alert.
 Each program establishes its own AMBER Plan criteria; however, the National Center for Missing & Exploited Children suggests three criteria that should be met before an Alert is activated.
 Amateur Radio Repeater Tampa Bay Ham Radio Tampa Bay Repeater Amber Alert Radio Florida Amateur Radio.

 On the wall are examples of various awards, certificates, and a reception report card (QSL card) from a foreign amateur station.
-Amateur radio (also called ham radio) is the use of designated radio frequency spectrum for purposes of private recreation, non-commercial exchange of messages, wireless experimentation, self-training, and emergency communication.
+Amateur radio (also called ham radio) is the use of designated radio frequency spectra for purposes of private recreation, non-commercial exchange of messages, wireless experimentation, self-training, and emergency communication.

+Simple, fast and easy to use… All just a touch away!
+Ham Radio Glossary.
 Safety interlock -- A switch that automatically turns off ac power to a piece of equipment when the top cover is removed.
-Schematic symbol -- A drawing used to represent a circuit component on a wiring diagram.
-Selectivity --The ability of a receiver to separate two closely spaced signals.